Hyperbolic Concentration, Anti-concentration, and Discrepancy: Introduction

-\paragraph{Discrepancy theory} For discrepancy theory, we give a few literature in Section~\ref{sec:app_discrepancy} and we provide more related work here.
+\ifdefined\isarxiv \paragraph{Discrepancy theory} \else \paragraph*{Discrepancy theory} \fi For discrepancy theory, we give a few literature in Section~\ref{sec:app_discrepancy} and we provide more related work here.
 For Kadison-Singer problem, after the breakthrough result \cite{mss15}, Anari and Oveis Gharan \cite{ag14} generalized it for Strongly Rayleigh distributions.
 Alishahi and Barzegar \cite{ab20} extended the ``paving conjecture'' to real stable polynomials\footnote{A polynomial is real stable if it is hyperbolic with respect to every $e\in \R^n_>0$.}.
 Zhang and Zhang \cite{zz21} further relaxed the determinant polynomial in \cite{ag14} and \cite{kls19} to homogeneous real-stable polynomials.
+More recently, \cite{hrs21,djr21} proved some special cases of the matrix Spencer conjecture.
 For algorithmic results, Bansal \cite{b10} proposed the first constructive version of partial coloring for discrepancy minimization.
 Based on this work, more approaches \cite{lm15, r17,lrr17,es18, bdgl18,dntt18} were discovered in recent years.
 For applications of the discrepancy theory, \cite{ag14,ag15} used the Strongly Rayleigh version of Kadison-Singer theorem to improve the integrality gap of the Asymmetric Traveling Salesman Problem. \cite{lz20} used the rank-1 matrix Spencer theorem in \cite{kls19} to obtain a two-sided spectral rounding result.
 For more applications, we refer to the excellent book by Matousek \cite{m09}.